EDUCATION

 PhD, 2013 Emory University, Atlanta GA Women’s, Gender, and Sexuality Studies Advisor: Rosemarie Garland-Thomson Dissertation: “ ‘After These Horrendous Crimes, that Creature Forfeits his Rights’: The Sexually Violent Offender as Exceptional Criminal.”
 BA, 2004 Yale University, New Haven CT Women’s, Gender, and Sexuality Studies, with distinction Advisors: Stephen Davis (Religious Studies), Vron Ware (Women’s, Gender, and Sexuality Studies) Senior Essay: “Desireless Bodies, Performative Texts: The Construction of Modern Gendered Bodies in Histories of Celibacy and Self-Starvation.”RESEARCH INTERESTS AND TEACHING COMPETENCIES

-Feminist and Queer Theories, Sexuality, Feminist Science and Technology Studies, Disability Studies, Cultural Studies, Neuroethics
+Critical Making, Feminist and Queer Theories, Sexuality, Feminist Science and Technology Studies, Disability Studies, Cultural Studies

 PUBLICATIONS